Ziwi01/proveasio/README.md

 There is a script `prepare-windows.ps1`, which will:

-- Install WSL with Ubuntu 20.04
+- Install WSL with Ubuntu 20.04.
+To install 22.04, you need to install it through Microsoft Store.
+If you use 22.04, please comment out section `Install WSL2 distro` from the file
 - Enable WinRM protocol with CredSSP authentication transport (to be able to run Ansible from WSL2 to configure Windows)
 - Install [Chocolatey](https://chocolatey.org/) package manager to install software